samhiggie/Run2HTT_Combine_old/README.md

   #### CategoryConfigurations.py
   This contains a few dictionaries in {"Category_Name":"Directory_Loaded_From_File"} format to define what categories the script will look to try to load from the files.
 Please edit this if you are changing how the channels will run.

+  #### EmbeddedConfiguration.py
+  This contains year and channel combinations and whether the model will attempt to run using embedded distributions and uncertainties or not.
+Please modify this if your year and channel has embedded distributions available.

 ### sortingSTXS.py